 Again, this is why it's important to check a third-party seller's shipping policies, ratings and reviews to get an idea of if they're reliable or not.
 Also, consider contacting them directly to discuss any concerns you have with getting your stuff in a timely fashion.
 And, if all else fails, you can file an A-to-Z Guarantee Claim.

 Amazon also takes a more hands-on approach to customer service than its top competitor eBay.com.
-So if you ever have an issue with one of your orders, Amazon is much more reliable at responding to your concerns and working with you to satisfactorily resolve your problem.
-To learn more, be sure to check out our step-by-step tutorial on how to contact Amazon customer service.
+So if you ever have an issue with one of your orders, it is much more reliable at responding to your concerns and working with you to satisfactorily resolve your problem.
+To learn more, be sure to check out this step-by-step tutorial on how to contact customer service.

-Each seller has a profile on Amazon.com, which you can access by clicking on their name.
+Each seller has a profile, which you can access by clicking on their name.
 This is usually located at the top of the page of one of the products they are selling, highlighted in blue.

 However, a lot of the information you need to help determine a seller's trustworthiness is right in plain sight when you’re browsing a product.
 The number of stars filled in below the product's name is a rating out of 5 possible stars; in general, the more stars the better.
 You can even move your mouse cursor over the stars to see a detailed breakdown of how many reviewers have given the current product each star rating, better explaining how the average has been calculated.
 To jump quickly to the product's reviews page, click See All Verified Purchase Reviews.